 Shopping in Pittsburgh

 For expats on a budget, outlet shopping is a great way to spruce up one's wardrobe at a fraction of the usual price.
-Grove City Premium Outlets is less than an hour outside of Pittsburgh and has more than 130 outlet stores for the ultimate shopping experience.
+Grove City Premium Outlets is less than an hour outside Pittsburgh and has more than 130 outlet stores for the ultimate shopping experience.
 There's also Tanger Outlets in Washington County, south of the city, which has over 80 outlet stores.

 Eating out and groceries in Pittsburgh

-When shopping for groceries, Pittsburgh has all the nationwide chains that one would expect, but expats looking for a taste of home should head to The Strip, which is well known for its selection of specialty and international grocery stores.
+When shopping for groceries, Pittsburgh has all the nationwide chains that one would expect, but expats looking for a taste of home should head to The Strip, which is well known for its selection of speciality and international grocery stores.

 Nightlife in Pittsburgh

 With a wide variety of local wineries, breweries and distilleries, Pittsburgh is a great city for those who enjoy a drink.
 There are also cocktail bars, rooftop lounges and beer gardens scattered throughout the city.
 Top areas for a fun night out include trendy Lawrenceville, student-friendly Oakland and local favourite Bloomfield.